TlYPN/qb-printer/README.md

 literally, drag drop. call it a day

 You can pass more job arguments in the client, "caninteract" portion of the qb-target export

+AND The OG of this script can be found here: https://github.com/qbcore-framework/qb-printer